tdw33/tdw33/README.md

 ### Currently working on

-Learning about machine learning with Python
+Learning more about Node JS and Jest

 ### Connect with me: